About

 In this post, I will briefly cover a simple compiler made for a simple programming language I made.
 The compiler compiles the MyLang(not the most creative name, but naming things is hard, and I just needed a name) programming language down to the assembly for a simple 8-bit computer I made years ago.

-For some time, I wanted to make my own simple programming language and compiler just for fun and learning.
-I was initially thinking of making a C compiler, but I then decided it would be nice if I actually made a compiler for a high-level language that compiles down to the ISA of my custom-built 8-bit computer.
+All of this got me further into topics about compilers, languages, debuggers, and language servers.
+I was initially thinking of making a C compiler, but I then decided it would be nice if I actually made a high-level language that compiles down to the ISA of my custom-built 8-bit computer.

 Link to app MyLang Compiler + AsmIDE